dsient/BlueCircuitCLI/ReadMe.md

 **Usage:**
 Users access the project through a web browser.
 On load, they see an OS startup animation (Typed.js) and are prompted with a login/create-user screen.
 Once authenticated, the rest of the CLI OS loads with secure, modular components that handle user commands, display cinematic effects, and allow access to portfolio/blog content, including direct download of my github projects, securely.

+# BASIC FUNCTIONS

+  1 **Interactive Portfolio & Blog:**
+    - Integrating a blog section that shows cybersec related posts.
+    - Using the CLI OS commands will allow you to navigate between blog posts, and software (direct download from my github); as well as more mostly undetermined functions and "applications".

+  2 **Custom Command Syntax & Cinematic Effects:**
+    - Animating transitions between different system states with Typed.js and CSS animations.
+    - Allowing for per-user animation / font preferences from a set list stored on the server

 # File Structure